Parks in Sheridan

 The Arapahoe County Commissioners donated the land for this park, as well as $140,000 in funding, for the development of a park including a multi-purpose field and a state-of-the-art playground.
 On Thursday, May 30, 2002 from 4:30 to 6:30 p.m., Sheridan school children, transitional housing residents, public officials and other community members came together and participated in the park's development by drawing a playground design.
 A hot dog dinner was served.
 "Together we continue to improve the quality of life for citizens in the south metropolitan community."

 The park at Sheridan Middle School is 2.3 acres and has one lighted ball field.
-In 1993 South Suburban took this park over.
-It is south of the school at 4107 South Federal and does not include the Football field.
+In 1993 South Suburban took this park over through a joint use agreement.
+The park reverted back to the school district in 2019 after the joint use agreement had expired..
+It is south of the school at 4107 South Federal and does not include the football field.
+It now designated as the home field for the Sheridan High School softball team.

 All rights reserved